-The following Management Discussion and Analysis ("MD&A") of financial condition and results of operations is provided to enable readers to assess the consolidated results of operations, liquidity and capital resources of Questor Technology Inc. ("Questor" or the "Company") as at and for the three and six months ended June 30, 2020 compared to the same time periods ended June 30, 2019.
+The following Management Discussion and Analysis ("MD&A") of financial condition and results of operations is provided to enable readers to assess the consolidated results of operations, liquidity and capital resources of Questor Technology Inc. ("Questor" or the "Company") as at and for the three and nine months ended September 30, 2020 compared to the same time periods ended September 30, 2019.

-This MD&A, dated August 5, 2020, should be read in conjunction with the accompanying audited consolidated financial statements and notes thereto of Questor as at and for the year ended December 31, 2019 which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS").
-The unaudited consolidated financial statements for the three and six months ended June 30, 2020 (including comparatives) and this MD&A have been approved and authorized for issue by Questor's Board of Directors and Audit Committee.
+This MD&A, dated November 12, 2020, should be read in conjunction with the audited consolidated financial statements and notes thereto of Questor as at and for the year ended December 31, 2019 which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") and the annual MD&A for the year ended December 31, 2019.
+The unaudited consolidated financial statements for the three and nine months ended September 30, 2020 (including comparatives) and this MD&A have been approved and authorized for issue by Questor's Board of Directors and Audit Committee.